menchelab/UI_Module/README.md

 ### **UiServer** - a jQuery and html website

-- **The UIServer is running in the browser of your local machine and can only SEND get and post requests TO the DataServer.** <br>Think of the UIServer as the frontend of a website and the DataServer as it's backend.
-A User clicks on a button on the frontend, this causes the UI Server to send a post request to a specific URL (route) on the backend (the DataServer), await it's response and finally display the result as text or as a graph. <br>The DataServer can only RESPOND to those requests, meaning the DataServer can never send something to the frontend without being asked.
+**The UIServer** is running in the browser of your local machine and can only **SEND GET and POST requests TO the DataServer.** <br>Think of the UIServer as the frontend of a website and the DataServer as it's backend. <br>A User clicks on a button on the frontend, this causes the UI Server to send a post request to a specific URL (route) on the backend (the DataServer), await it's response and finally display the result as text or as a graph. <br>The DataServer can only RESPOND to those requests, meaning the DataServer can never send something to the frontend without being asked.
 Every communication is Initiated by the UIServer.

 Now here is what's special about the UIServer: